w326004741/Gesture-UI-Development-Project/README.md

 > by - [Weichen Wang](https://w326004741.github.io/)

 ## Introduction
-My project is **Universal Windows Platform(UWP) Music Player** with **[Myo Armband](https://www.myo.com/)**.
+The project is **Universal Windows Platform(UWP) Music Player** with **[Myo Armband](https://www.myo.com/)**.
 Find out more about universal apps here: https://msdn.microsoft.com/en-us/windows/uwp/get-started/whats-a-uwp.

-My Project was completed using [Thalmic labs Myo Armband](https://www.myo.com/).
+The Project was completed using [Thalmic labs Myo Armband](https://www.myo.com/).
 The Myo Armband reads the electrical activity of your muscles to control technology with gestures and motion.
 I use [Myo Armband](https://www.myo.com/) to control the Music Player and do some functions with gestures: **Play▶️, Pause⏸, Stop⏹, Previous⏮ and Next⏭.**

 ## Purpose of the application